An important update from Dvora Ganani as she speaks with Shay Felber, Head of Aliyah and Absorption at The Jewish Agency for Israel.

 By Lisa Stringer – I was doing some cleaning this morning and found a purple pouch that was given to us as we traveled to one of our scheduled stops.
 We were told we could pick up things that were already on the ground, just not to break any branches, leaves or flowers from any tree or plant.
 We were reminded that if every tourist tore off a branch or leave from a tree, the trees would be left with only the trunks.
 It made perfect sense.
 As I felt led, I would pick up withered leaves, fallen olive branches, and rocks from various biblically historical sites.
 This would be a perfect gift for some special intercessors.
 A gift that would be accompanied by a letter of explanation of what God was speaking to me during the journey.

-Occasionally we post inspirational stories from the courageous women of ACWI.
+Read inspirational stories from the courageous women of ACWI and updates from Israel.

 This is what the Sovereign Lord says: “See, I will beckon to the nations, I will lift up my banner to the peoples; they will bring your sons in their arms and carry your daughters on their hips."
 Isaiah 49:22